-The RPAC Supervisors are the leaders Oct., 2011, they have supported operations.
-Since it's inception into the creating and incorporating initiatives and and serviced thousands of Soldiers 88th RSC, the RPAC HUBS and Satellites standards that allow the RPACs and the have proven to have a direct and signifi- Satellites to successfully improve quality
+The RPAC Supervisors are the leaders 1 Oct., 2011, they have supported operations.
+Since it's inception into the creating and incorporating initiatives and standards that allow the RPACs and the have proven to have a direct and signifi- Satellites to successfully improve quality

-One of the goals of the RPACs is to en-Even though commanders have an over- courage a collaborative working relationity of Soldier readiness by providing cen-readiness to be possible.
-The common The 88th RSC RPACs consist of 153 per- tralized personnel, administrative and fi- goal for both is to address the needs of the
+One of the goals of the RPACs is to en-Even though commanders have an over- courage a collaborative working relationship with unit commanders.
+Without this ity of Soldier readiness by providing cen-readiness to be possible.
+The common The 88th RSC RPACs consist of 153 per-tralized personnel, administrative and fi-goal for both is to address the needs of the